indrabasak/indrabasak.github.io/_posts/2018-04-15-making-sense-of-blockchain.md

 Let's take the earlier example of _B_ transfering _$20_ to _C_.
 The transaction (_B &rarr; C = $20_) is not entered in the distributed open ledger until it's validated.
-Miners are there to compete against each other to be the first one to **validate** the transaction (_B &rarr; C = $20_) and **record** it in the ledger.
+The blockchain network makes the new transaction available to all its nodes.
+Miners nodes then compete against each other to be the first one to **validate** the transaction (_B &rarr; C = $20_) and **record** it in the ledger.
 The winning miner is **rewarded financially** with digital currency while the losing miners get